 I also enjoyed some of the other sections.
 If you’re paying attention (and on an airplane, there is nothing to do with a book except pay close attention) you can see the general outlines of the future world as Le Guin conceives it.
 Humanity unleashes a combination of radiological and biological disasters—not as a single, grand apocalypse like the twentieth century envisioned, but the gradual and cumulative death that we embrace so far in the spectres of global warming and biodiversity collapse.
 Our machines go on without us in the City of Mind, replicating and bootstrapping themselves towards artificial godhead, spreading out to other planets and stars.
 Meanwhile, humanity survives as a species if not a civilization, rebuilding and restarting in various paradigms.
 The Kesh seem, at first brush, “primitive” by our highly ethnocentric, Western ideals.
 Yet they have access to certain “modern” conveniences, and in many ways their society is more equal and better structured than ours.

 Le Guin’s heritage as an anthropologist’s daughter informs all her work, but it is overt in Always Coming Home.
 The unconventional structure has the effect of reminding (most of) us that our tastes and perceptions of literature are, to begin with, highly Westernized and Eurocentric in their origins.
 We have shed many of the traits of a predominantly oral culture, and as a result we do not necessarily privilege poetry, song, and dance in the ways that we once did and other cultures still do.
-In particular, I thought a lot about Aboriginal cultures and storytelling traditions while I read this book.
-I live somewhere with a large Aboriginal population, and I’m interested in learning more about Aboriginal cultures and storytelling.
-At the same time, it’s somewhat ironic for me to resolve to “read more Aboriginal-authored literature,” because while that is a laudable goal, it also makes certain suppositions about worthy ways to transmit culture….
+In particular, I thought a lot about Indigenous cultures and storytelling traditions while I read this book.
+I live somewhere with a large Indigenous population, and I’m interested in learning more about Indigenous cultures and storytelling.
+At the same time, it’s somewhat ironic for me to resolve to “read more Indigenous-authored literature,” because while that is a laudable goal, it also makes certain suppositions about worthy ways to transmit culture….

 So we come down to that eternal question for reviewers.
 Do we review based on our perception of a book’s merit?
 If so, Always Coming Home has a lot.
 Or do we review based on our enjoyment of the book?
 In which case, while I didn’t hate it, this was a much more lukewarm experience.
 Both of these modes are eminently subjective, of course—perceptions of merit can make no more claim to objectivity than personal enjoyment.
 But what do I want to say?